 Coke tastes so sweet but it is so bad for you.

 Problem gambling is similar, the first taste is sweet and fun.
 Then soon we remember we are again on the path to the Law of Diminishing investments.
 Don’t think about the small wins, instead remember how you feel when you lose (which happens often).
 Do not self sabotage your life.

-When severe temptation hits, pause to think about a couple things you can do now that will give you your life back.
+When severe temptation hits, pause to think about a couple of things you can do now that will give you your life back.

-Make planning two things to do a habit because problem gamblers are more likely to commit suicide than any other addicts.
+Make planning two things to do daily a habit because problem gamblers are more likely to commit suicide than any other addicts.